-

 No longer drafty

 I went through my drafts folder and published two of them.
 There’s one more that probably needs to be published eventually, on a idea for using business license requirements to slowly remove the concept of Landlording as source of passive income, but that’s obvious a more complicated post than my random attempts at fiction.
-The
+The rest were so far out of time that they lacked any relevance.

 -